AveryCaldwell/code-quiz-web-APIs/README.md

             <p id="result"></p>
         </section>
 ```
-- ​I am proud of this code because I was able to store all of the questions and answers inside the JavaScript file.
+- ​I am proud of this code because I was able to store all of the questions, options, and answers inside the JavaScript file instead of the HTML.
 ​
 ```js
 const hideSections = function () {